 Frequently Asked Questions

-Smaller businesses, with least number of employees.
+Smaller businesses, with a small number of employees.

-Autocratic decision making is a leadership style in which the decision-making authority and power rest solely with the leader.
+Autocratic decision-making is a leadership style in which the decision-making authority and power rest solely with the leader.
 In this approach, the leader makes decisions without seeking input, feedback, or collaboration from others within the organization.
 The autocratic leader assumes complete control and authority over the decision-making process, often based on their knowledge, expertise, or personal preferences.